-2.12.1 Any farm operator who intends to plant corn, sorghum or forage sorghum in the ensuing crop year on a field larger than ten (10) acres is required to collect a minimum of one (1) soil sample for each 80 acres of farm operation, and have it analyzed for organic matter and residual soil nutrients.
+2.12.1 Any farm operator who intends to plant corn, soybeans, milo, or forage sorghum in the ensuing crop year on a field larger than ten (10) acres is required to collect a minimum of one (1) soil sample for each 80 acres from a declared field, and have it analyzed for organic matter and residual soil nutrients.
+(04/2022)

-Sampling would be required each year
+Sampling would be required each year.

-The soil samples shall consist of a composite surface sample from 15 - 20 cores collected to a depth of 8 inches, and analyzed for general fertility and nitrate -N; and a subsurface sample from 6 - 8 cores to a depth of 24 inches and analyzed for nitrate -N. Soil sampling to 36 inches is encouraged but not required.
+The soil samples shall consist of a composite surface sample from 15 - 20 cores collected to a depth of 8 inches, and analyzed for general fertility and nitrate - N; and a subsurface sample from 6 - 8 cores to a depth of 24 inches and analyzed for nitrate - N. Soil sampling to 36 inches is encouraged but not required.